jovank2001/Projects/WellsML/README.md

 Given transactions are in TrainData.xlsx and TestData.xlsx

 #### To run:
-First run runner.py on TrainData.xlsx
+First run runner.py on TrainData.xlsx,
-Then run runner.py on TestData.xlsx
+then run runner.py on TestData.xlsx,
-Finally run main.py with filenames entered correctly OutPut is written to TestDataOut.xlsx
+finally run main.py with filenames entered correctly, output is written to TestDataOut.xlsx